Rhoose Point

 Rhoose Point (Trwyn y Rhws) is a headland and a settlement near the village of Rhoose in the Vale of Glamorgan, Wales.
-Rhoose Point is the most southerly settlement of Wales.
-It may also be the southernmost point of mainland Wales, although this has also been claimed for nearby Breaksea Point.
-The Vale of Glamorgan Council had installed a permanent notice marking Rhoose Point as the most southerly part of Wales's mainland and there is a small stone circle marking the point.
+Rhoose Point is the most southerly point of mainland Wales.
+A permanent notice installed by The Vale of Glamorgan Council marks Rhoose Point as the most southerly part of Wales's mainland.

-Rhoose cement works, an asbestos factory and a quarry used to be located to the north or Rhoose Point.
-This land has been reclaimed and is the site of the Rhoose Point Housing scheme, where over 1,000 houses have greatly extended the village of Rhoose.
+Rhoose cement works, an asbestos factory and a quarry used to be located to the north of Rhoose Point.
+This land has been reclaimed and is the site of the Rhoose Point housing scheme, where over 1,000 houses have greatly extended the village of Rhoose.

-To the east, the island of Flat Holm in the Bristol Channel, currently under the administration of Cardiff, lies almost on the same latitude as Rhoose and Breaksea Points.